Dietitian vs Nutritionist vs Naturopath: What’s the Difference in Australia?

 • Your health concerns will be taken seriously — no matter your body size

-• We’ll focus on habits like nourishing meals, movement, sleep, stress, and connection
+• They’ll focus on habits like nourishing meals, movement, sleep, stress, and connection

 • You’ll be supported to improve your relationship with food and your body, not judged for it